oh-jinsu/typesafe-dynamo/README.md

 }
 ```

-If `soft` is true, the delete opration won't delete an item in your DynamoDB table.
+If `soft` is true, the delete operation won't delete an item in your DynamoDB table.
 Of course you can not find the item by other operations though.

-Also you can configure how your `Date` type field is saved in your DynamoDB table by `toDateString` and `fromDateString` parameter.
+Also, you can configure how your `Date` type field is saved in your DynamoDB table by `toDateString` and `fromDateString` parameters.
-**Note that these paramaters won't work for now because the internal date validator allows only ISO8601 now.
+**Note that these parameters won't work for now because the internal date validator allows only ISO8601 now.
 I'll fix it soon.**

 Check out an example using options:
 ```ts